 This course allows for a special topic of study for individuals or small groups of students to study a Science topic abroad under the guidance of an ANU academic.
 Part of the course may be delivered at ANU before departure.
 Delivery of the course will potentially be a combination of lectures, field trips, workshops or practical work.
-The subject of topics will vary depending on offerings from the College of Biology, Medicine and the Environment or the College of Physical and Mathematical Sciences.
+The subject of topics will vary depending on offerings from the College of Health and Medicine or the College of Science.

 Upon successful completion, students will have the knowledge and skills to:

 - Understanding of specialist bodies of knowledge within the Science discipline.

 - Understanding and application of the scientific process to a specific field of science.

 - Effectively communicate scientific knowledge to a range of audiences via oral and written communication.

 All students engage with WIL partners (internal/external) as a component of the course.